redhat-cne/hw-event-proxy/docs/development.md

 The events to be tested are defined in the `e2e-tests/data` folder with one JSON file per event.
 List of events are described [here](../e2e-tests/data/README.md).

 #### Modify Tests
 > 📝 Add new tests by adding JSON files in `e2e-tests/data`.
+Add [description](../e2e-tests/data/README.md) if needed.

 > 📝 Update message fields to check by updating `e2e-tests/data/EVENT_FIELDS_TO_VERIFY`.